wp-plugins/vertical-related-posts/readme.txt

 2. Vertical Related Posts in action (screenshot taken from www.uncover-romania.com)

 == Changelog ==

+= 1.1 =
+* Added the ability to disable VRP from current page
+* Re-styled VRP Metabox

 = 1.0.2 =
 * Corrected CSS tags on settings page